iltommi/qdb-documentation/source/api/cpp.rst

         :returns: The size of the managed buffer.

-    .. cpp:function:: qdb_size_t size(void) const

-        Gives the size of the managed buffer.

-        :returns: The size of the managed buffer.

 .. cpp:type:: api_buffer_ptr

     A smart pointer to an api_buffer used by the handle object.